 MS, or “Multiple Sclerosis”, is a condition that causes the immune system to attack the central nervous system.
-This attack damages the fibers of the central nervous system, such as the brain, spinal cord and optic nerves, and causes scarring to these fibers.
+This attack damages the fibers of the central nervous system, such as the brain, spinal cord, and optic nerves, and causes scarring to these fibers.
 This in turn disrupts communication between the brain and other parts of the body.
 Those who suffer from MS feel its effect in a variety of ways and the severity of the symptoms depends on the individual.

-MS will usually manifest as issues with general body functions such as motor control, problems with vision and balance, and can also cause patients grow tired easily or suffer from mood swings.
+MS will usually manifest as issues with general body functions such as motor control, and problems with vision and balance, and can also cause patients to grow tired easily or suffer from mood swings.
 Some people with MS are bound to wheelchairs, making even simple, everyday activities a challenge, while others may only have basic vision or fatigue issues.
 Regardless of the severity, patients with MS have to deal with its symptoms throughout their life, though it is not considered a terminal disease.

 Compared to other diseases, Multiple Sclerosis is fairly uncommon, affecting about 2 million people worldwide.
 A high concentration of those affected are women with Northern European ancestry aged 20 to 55.
 Unfortunately, the root cause of MS is still somewhat unclear, but genetics and family history may help indicate its initial onset.